 We recognize our farm as an ecosystem and work to maintain balance in all aspects of our operation and keep everyone (animals, humans, and plants) working together in harmony.

-Believe it or not, our organic ice cream, frozen yogurt, and fresh yogurt all start with healthy soil.
 Healthy soil grows healthy crops; healthy crops feed healthy animals; and healthy animals feed healthy people.

 For us, this inter-connected style of organic agriculture has served as a bridge to our customers – we are not only farmers, but also community-builders and food producers.